 Send us a "Warranty request form".
 Please refer to the next page to see the actual form.
-This form can also be found on the enclosed CD-ROM.
 After completing the form, please return it to Braillo Norway A/S by e-mail, fax or regular mail.
 When form is received, the parts will be shipped as soon as possible.